yiping-allison/isabelle/README.md

 ## Animal Crossing New Horizons Turnip Discord Bot

 **Daisy Mae** is a discord bot specifically for Animal Crossing New Horizons made with [DiscordGo](https://github.com/bwmarrin/discordgo).
-The goal is to make turnip trading and notifications for a discord server eaiser!
+The goal is to make turnip trading and notifications for a discord server easier!
 (It's also a good way for me to practice Go ;) )

 **NOTE:** I am not planning on making Daisy Mae into a moderation bot as there are a lot of good ones existing at the moment!
 Thanks!